ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 PR.EC.9.c

-A Nutrient Management Plan (NMP) is established and implemented.
+A Nutrient Management Plan (NMP) is established and implemented where applications are made to land.

 PR.EC.9.d